Himanta 'habitual liar', says Tarun Gogoi on cut-off year

 "The Assam Accord is not that bad.
 If we had read it properly, 1966 would have been the cut off year and 1967 voter list would have been the NRC.
 I regret that," he had claimed citing clauses 5.1 to 5.7 of the pact.
 However, Sarma did not mention Clause 5.8 of the Accord which says, "Foreigners who came to Assam on or after March 25, 1971 shall continue to be detected, deleted and expelled in accordance with law.
 Immediate and practical steps shall be taken to expel such foreigners."
 AASU Chief Adviser Samujjal Kumar Bhattacharya had on Sunday demanded that Sarma and Chief Minister Sarbananda Sonowal apologise to the people for providing "wrong explanation" about the Accord at the one-day special session of the Assembly on January 13.

 A six-year agitation demanding identification and deportation of illegal immigrants was launched by the AASU in 1979.
-It had culminated with the signing of the Assam Accord on August 15, 1985, in the presence of the then prime minister Rajiv Gandhi..
+It had culminated with the signing of the Assam Accord on August 15, 1985, in the presence of the then prime minister Rajiv Gandhi.
+Gogoi further alleged that the contentious Citizenship Amendment Act (CAA) was brought in to deviate attention of the people from issues affecting the country such as "economic slowdown, job loss, price rise and failed attempts to bring back blackmoney".

+"The Constitution is at stake, democracy is at stake, there is a constant suppression of democratic rights and India is going the Fascism way.
+Our freedom of expression is being attacked by the government," he said.
+The three-time former chief minister said CAA was the first step towards making India a Hindu nation.

+Speaking on BJP's aim to win 100 of the 126 Assembly seats in the 2021 state elections, Gogoi said, "If they (BJP leaders) are so confident, then why are they worried about Muslims and regularly complain that a number of seats have gone to the minority community?"
+Sarma had on January 13 said in the Assembly that "Ajmal (AIUDF chief) or his son or grandson will be Assam chief minister after 30 years and no-one can dispute and stop it"..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)